Waves, Crystals and Chaos

 - After a few generations both states have equal population.

-- Blowoff occurs and after Blowoff the seeded boundary and boundaries parallel remain level with Blowoff like oscillation.
+- Blowoff occurs and after Blowoff the seeded boundary and boundaries parallel remain level with Blowoff like oscillations.

 - The pattern is mirror symmetric about the seeded boundary, with opposite states.